How to protect completed orders from being modified

 Web

 In inFlow, administrators can restrict editing access to completed orders.
-Admins can set the date for closing an order, and only they can edit it afterward if they choose.
+Admins can set the order closing date, and only they can edit it afterward if they choose.

 You can close an order when it’s marked Fulfilled.
 Unfulfilled orders will never get closed.